surajsunrays/Devops-Interview-Questions/README.md

 ### What distributions have you used on servers?Why?
 I have used Ubuntu and CentOS on servers.
 These are the mostly used distributions on cloud because of its Support , Ease of use, and Simplicity.
 These Distributions are open source and free to use.
 Both distributions has large community support and it's easy to learn.

+## Configuration Management
+### Which Configuration Management tools are you most comfortable with?
+Ansible.